Is Pearl V Puri Dating Karishma Tanna? Here’s What The Actor Has To Say

 When asked about dating rumours with Karishma, he told the leading daily, "Karishma is a very senior actor.
 She is very senior to me and I respect her a lot as a friend.
 We are working together but we are not dating each other.
 She has been in the industry for such a long time."

-Asmita Was Upset About Peal & Hiba’s Closeness!
+Asmita Was Upset About Pearl & Hiba’s Closeness!

 It was said that is co-star Asmita was upset with him as he got close to Meri Sasu Maa co-star, Hiba Nawab.
-Regarding the same the actor clarified that bonding with co-stars doesn't mean that he has affair with everyone!
+Regarding the same the actor clarified that bonding with co-stars doesn't mean that he has an affair with everyone!

 Pearl V Puri Clarifies